Density-potential inversion from Moreau-Yosida regularization: Summary and future work

 We stress that the focus of this work is not the immediate development of a new and more efficient practical density-potential inversion method, but to understand the ZMP method and related techniques within a generalized setting based on the Moreau--Yosida regularization.
 In conclusion, our findings provide a framework for devising and analyzing density-potential inversion procedures.
 It would be also interesting to see how the proposed modifications of the ZMP method perform in practice.
+Possible modifications are the inclusion of the additional terms derived in Theorems~\ref{thm:ZMP} and \ref{thm:ZMPyuk} or the choice of an altogether different density space $X$, which influences the method through the corresponding duality mapping.